 The authors would like to thank all the participants of the consultation on reasons for midlife mental health crisis, particularly Professor Marcus Richards and Professor Andrew Oswald.
+DG was supported by 3+ PhD ESRC funding.

 Author contributions

 DG and BM conceived, planned and carried out the project.
 All authors discussed the outcomes of the project, read and contributed to the final manuscript.